Frederick II, Holy Roman Emperor: Minority

 Constance handing her son over to the care of the duchess of Spoleto, the wife of Conrad of Urslingen, from the Liber ad honorem Augusti by Peter of Eboli.

-In 1196 at Frankfurt am Main the infant Frederick was elected King of the Romans and thus heir to his father's imperial crown.
+In 1196 at Frankfurt am Main, the infant Frederick was elected King of the Romans and thus heir to his father's Imperial crown.
 His rights in Germany were to end up disputed by Henry's brother Philip of Swabia and Otto of Brunswick.
 At the death of his father Henry VI in 1197, Frederick was in Italy, travelling towards Germany, when the bad news reached his guardian, Conrad of Spoleto.
 Frederick was hastily brought back to his mother Constance in Palermo, Sicily, where he was crowned King of Sicily on 17 May 1198, at just three years of age.
-Originally his title had been Romanorum et Sicilie rex (King of the Romans and Sicily), but in 1198, after Constance (who kept using title of Empress) found out that Philip of Swabia had been recognized by the Staufer supporters in Germany, she had her son renounce the title King of the Romans.
+Originally his title had been Romanorum et Sicilie rex (King of the Romans and Sicily), but in 1198, after Constance (who kept using title of Empress) found out that Philip of Swabia had been recognized by the supporters of the Hohenstaufen dynasty in Germany, she had her son renounce the title King of the Romans.
 She probably agreed with Philip that Frederick's prospects in Germany were hopeless.
-The decision strengthened Frederick's position in Sicily as this satisfied both Philip of Swabia and the Pope, who did not like the idea of a ruler who had authority in both Sicily and the North Alpine realm.
+The decision strengthened Frederick's position in Sicily as this satisfied both Philip of Swabia and Pope Innocent III, who did not like the idea of a ruler who had authority in both Sicily and the North Alpine realm.